Recreational Fishing Data Glossary

-The BASE series contains estimates that were available between 1981 and 2017, before the application of two calibrations to support the modified Access Point Angler Intercept Survey (APAIS) and new Fishing Effort Survey (FES).
-There were three notable changes to the BASE series over time.
+The BASE series contains estimates that were available between 1981 and 2017, before the application of two calibrations to support the modified Access Point Angler Intercept Survey and new Fishing Effort Survey.

-- Estimates from 1981 to 2003 were derived from the Marine Recreational Fisheries Statistics Survey (MRFSS).
+- BASE estimates from 1981 to 2003 were derived from the Marine Recreational Fisheries Statistics Survey (MRFSS).

-- Estimates from 2004 to 2012 were derived from MRFSS intercept data with MRIP weighted estimation methodology.
+- BASE estimates from 2004 to 2012 were derived from MRFSS intercept data, but produced using the Marine Recreational Information Program’s weighted estimation methodology.

-- Estimates from 2013 to 2017 were produced with APAIS data using MRIP weighted estimation methodology.
+- BASE estimates from 2013 to 2017 were derived from APAIS data and produced using MRIP’s weighted estimation methodology.

 The FCAL series contains estimates resulting from the full application of both calibrations to data collected between 1981 and 2017.
-These calibrations account for the APAIS design change and the transition from the Coastal Household Telephone Survey (CHTS) to the FES.
-The estimates available in standard MRIP catch and effort queries are the FCAL series.
+These calibrations account for the APAIS design change and the transition from the Coastal Household Telephone Survey to the FES.
+These estimates are the estimates that are available in standard catch and effort queries.

 Directed Trip Species Options

-- Primary Target: Provides an effort estimate for all trips on which an angler identified the select species as his or her primary target.
+- Primary Target: Provides an effort estimate for all trips on which an angler identified the select species as their primary target.

-- Secondary Target: Provides an effort estimate for all trips on which an angler identified the select species as his or her secondary target.
+- Secondary Target: Provides an effort estimate for all trips on which an angler identified the select species as their secondary target.